liamsmith3194/otter-hockey/README.md

 The Order model is used for the order details (when an order is placed by a user).
 The user profile of the order model is linked to the User Profile model, providing the user is registered.

 #### Order Line Items
-Used for the checkout details.
+Used for the check out details.
 This is linked to the Order Line Items model, which contains the products (and products model) ordered by the user.

 #### User Profile
 The User Profile stores the default delivery details again, assuming the user is registered and chose to save their delivery details.